mariam-and-cindy/predicting-programming-languages/README.md

 ---------

-During the analysis process, we made use of the following classification  models:
+- During the analysis process, we made use of the following classification  models:
   - Decsion Tree
   - KNN
   - Logistic Regression
+  - Random Forest
+  - Naive Bayes
+- We evaluated model perfomance based on the overall accuracy scores.
+- All models beat the baseline accuracy of 34%.
+- OUr best performing model was the Decision Tree Model which had an overall accuracy of 55% on test data.